 - Change the name of the file from *******.srt to *******.en_US.srt

 - If this doesn’t work for you, this website will convert the file quickly: https://www.rev.com/captionconverter (Just choose Facebook ready from the list of conversion types)

 To upload the subtitle file:

-- Choose Subtitles and captions from the right-hand column
+- Click Subtitles and Captions on the right-hand side.

-- Finally, select default language and save the video.
+Finally, select a default language and save the video.

 Unfortunately, subtitles on Instagram don’t work in the same way as they do on Facebook, Twitter or YouTube.
 Currently, there is not a way to add subtitles within the app, however, there are ways to create subtitles for your video before you upload.